papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 ### Prerequisites

-The Prerequisites section should include a statement advising the user of which items the Build page assumes they have basic knowledge, including knowledge of basic blockchain development and Wormhole concepts.
-Following this statement, include a bullet list of additional things the user needs to know, install, or have available.
-This might include items such as the following:
+The Prerequisites section should include a statement advising the user of which items the Build page assumes they have basic knowledge, including knowledge of fundamental blockchain development and Wormhole concepts.
+Following this statement, include a bullet list of additional things the user needs to know, install, or have available, which may include items such as the following:

 - Specific Wormhole concepts they should know with links to related Learn pages
 - Software or hardware requirements